-A wonderful day trip from Whispering Woods, the Fruit Loop is a 56 mile scenic drive along Hwy 35 that meanders through the communities, orchards, vineyards, farmlands, and forests of Hood River County.
-Hood River itself is along your path and you arrive at the Columbia Gorge and the mighty Columbia River.
+A wonderful day trip from Whispering Woods, the Fruit Loop is a 56-mile scenic drive along Hwy 35 that meanders through the communities, orchards, vineyards, farmlands, and forests of Hood River County.
+Hood River itself is along the path.
+The journey goes along the scenic Columbia Gorge and the mighty Columbia River.

-Plan on taking a whole day touring the Fruit Loop and its irresistible offerings of: baked goods, fresh fruit, nuts, jams and jellies, berries, award winning wines; and say hello to a few friendly Alpaca while you’re at it.
+Plan on taking a whole day touring the Fruit Loop and its irresistible offerings of baked goods, fresh fruit, nuts, jams and jellies, berries and award winning wines — and say hello to a few friendly Alpaca while you’re at it.